Offers of the Welcome Services for International Researchers

 Exciting get-togethers, informative guided tours, or joint activities - here, you can find diverse offers to connect, experience new things, and to take part in an exchange with other researchers.
 We are looking foward to seeing you!

-29 January 2026, 5:30 p.m. (online via Zoom)
+26 March 2026, 5 to 6 p.m. (online via Zoom)

-15. April 2026, 4-8 p.m.
+15. April 2026, 4:00-8:00 p.m.

 This special guided city tour will give you the chance to get to know the city of Dortmund.
-Designed specifically for international reseachers and business people this tour is organized by the Economic Development Agency Dortmund ("Wirtschaftsförderung Dortmund").
+Designed specifically for international researchers and business people this tour is organized by the Economic Development Agency Dortmund ("Wirtschaftsförderung Dortmund").
 You will have the opportunity to explore Dortmund from its cultural, touristic, and economic points of view while also being able to connect yourself with other international researchers in Dortmund.

 Further information regarding this event as well as the link for the respective registration can be found on the Website of the Economic Development Agency Dortmund.